 What Is resilience?

-Why You Can’t Teach It (And Shouldn’t Try To)
+Why You Can’t Teach Resilience

-- Helpful self talk - A review found strong evidence that talking to yourself in an instructional manner (e.g. telling yourself what you would do differently) helps you focus on what to do next, instead of dwelling on the problem.
-Further research on school children found that it also helped self-control.
+There is a strong research base that suggests that how you talk to yourself impacts your level of resilience, how confident you feel and how well you perform under pressure.
+A review found strong evidence that talking to yourself in an instructional manner (i.e. telling yourself what you would do differently) helps you focus on what to do next, instead of dwelling on the problem.
+Further research on school children found it also helped self-control.

 This style of self-talk can act as a call to action and removes apathy.
 One of our favourite phrases with both our sporting and education clients is: “Don’t rush to I can’t”.
 Essentially, in order to enhance their resilience, students should avoid using absolutes when they talk to themselves.